 What changed in Korea, what didn't

-Korea is not frozen.
-It is just not where the US is.
+Korea isn't frozen.
+It's just not standing where the US is standing.

 | Confirmed | Not yet in public filings |